byu-cpe/Maeser/sphinx-docs/sysadmin/managing_users.md

 To edit the permissions and options of a user, click on their user card in the list of users.
 A menu will appear where you can change the following:
 - **Admin Status:** Whether the user has elevated or standard privileges.
-- **Ban Status:** Whether or not the user is banned from accessing your web server.
+- **Ban Status:** Whether or not the user is banned from accessing your web interface.
 - **Requests:** The number of messages the user has left before they will be rate-limited.
 - **Remove User:** Deletes a user from the user database.
 The user will have to re-create their account the next time they log in.